Doing bodywork and healing work.

 My current favorites are:

-“Guns Germs and Steel “and “Collapse”, by Jarred Diamond
+“Guns Germs and Steel “,"The World Until Yesterday" and "Collapse" by Jarred Diamond.

 “Last Hours Of Ancient Sunlight” Thom Hartman